-Any residual risk regards the stock of mortgage loans signed before the revision of the contracts (around 280,000).
-In the event of the cessation of the Euribor, many of these contracts could be left without a valid rate, entailing their resolution and the consequent repayment of the debt, namely the continuation of the contract at the legal rate, currently 0.01% as at 31 December 2021.
-In this regard, on the date of these financial statements, there is no assumption to discontinue the Euribor, which could nevertheless be ceased if the "hybrid" method is retained too dependent on the subjective valuations of intermediaries.
+Finally, it is worth mentioning that at present there is no assumption to discontinue the Euribor, which could nevertheless be ceased should the "hybrid" method for its determination be deemed too dependent on the subjective valuations made by the intermediaries.
 In this regard, note that, in 2019, albeit in a context of formal continuity, the Euribor underwent significant changes to its calculation method (known as the hybrid method), with a view to maintaining its use also beyond 1 January 2022.
 With regard to the Euribor, the cited method envisages that the rate is calculated on the basis of a three-level hierarchy, represented by the use of market transaction data from the previous day (level 1), the interpolation of data in the event of the temporary unavailability of market data (level 2), and expert opinion as occurred prior to the reform (level 3).